 The painting is noted for its radical departure from traditional depictions of the Last Judgment.
 In particular, the overall structure replaces the traditional pattern of horizontal layers depicting heaven, earth, and hell with a single large space.
 The figures are grouped into individual plastic formations and are placed in isolation characteristic of eternity’s terrible emptiness.

 At the centre of the work is a depiction of Christ, captured in the moment preceding the pronoucement of the verdict of the Last Judgement.
-To Christ’ right is his mother, Vergine Maria (the Virgin Mary), who turns her head in a gesture of resignation.
+To Christ’ right is his mother, Vergine Maria (the Virgin Mary), who turns her head in a gesture of resignation:in fact she can no longer intervene in the decision, but only await the result of the Judgement.

 Surrounding Christ in a slow rotary movement are figures, identified as the saints and God’s elect.
-Most notable are San Pietro (Saint Peter) holding the Keys of Heaven and San Bartolomeo (Saint Bartholomew) with his own skin, which is usually recognized as a self-portrait of Michelangelo.
+Most notable are San Pietro (Saint Peter) holding the Keys of Heaven San Lorenzo (St Laurence) with the gridiron, San Bartolomeo (St Bartholomew) with his own skin, which is usually recognized as a self-portrait of Michelangelo, St Catherine of Alexandria with the cogwheel and St Sebastian kneeling holding the arrows.
+Many others, even some of the larger saints, are difficult to identify.

 In the centre of the lower section are the angels of the Apocalypse, who are awaking the dead with the sound of long trumpets.
 On the left, the risen recover their bodies as they ascend towards heaven; and on the right, angels and demons fight over making the damned fall down to hell.